turbonemesis/constitution/CONSTITUTION.md

 The {OrgAbbreviation} shall be given the power to do the following:

-A. Enact rules to address all matters related to {CompanyName}'s software coding conventions and best practices with the purpose of improving the overall software experience
+A. Enact rules to address all matters related to {CompanyName}'s software conventions and best practices with the purpose of improving the overall software experience

 ### Article III - Membership